 This is because anyone on the register can practise under the protected title of social worker, and those not currently working can resume work at any time.
 As the regulator, it is our responsibility to ensure that everyone on our register is maintaining their CPD and demonstrating their ongoing fitness to practise.

 To ensure your registration is renewed and you can continue to practise, you should do the following (by midnight on 30 November):

 - pay your registration fee,

-You must do this by midnight on 30 November.
-If you have not completed all three actions by this deadline, your registration will not be renewed.
+If you have not completed all 3 actions by this deadline, your registration will not be renewed.

 For information about all the requirements to renew your registration please read the renewals guidance.

-At the close of the registration renewal period, we will randomly select 2.5% of social workers for CPD review.
-You’ll be excluded from the selection process if:
+Every year, we randomly select 2.5% of social workers for CPD review following registration renewal.
+We will exclude you from the selection process if you:

-- you have an active sanction applied to your registration from fitness to practise proceedings on the 1 December 2021.
+- have an active sanction applied to your registration from fitness to practise proceedings on the 1 December 2022.
 This includes social workers with:

 - conditions of practice

 - interim conditions of practice